- A journey to self improvement

 It’s in the Perspective

 It’s the need for a constant external influx of things to go the way I want, which is so unrealistic in this dunya.
-Looking back, I realized it’s not enough for me to get what I want, but it has to come according to my preconceived notions, and looking back that’s been such a huge part of my suffering.
-I was playing the card game with someone and the question came up, “what is the lesson that took you the longest to unlearn” I never got anything I desired “on time” (if there is such a thing) nor has it happened in the desired way I thought it would.
+Looking deeper into myself, I realized it’s not enough for me to get what I want, but it has to come in the way I want, and looking back that’s been such a huge part of my suffering.
+I was playing one of those deep question card games with someone and the question came up, “what is the lesson that took you the longest to unlearn” I never got anything I desired “on time” (if there is such a thing) nor has it happened in the desired way I thought it would.
 In my personal life and in my career.
 And though it’s such a painful feeling ( I grapple with feelings of being left behind, or being not enough), it shows I don’t have a correct view of what the reality of this life is.

 There is no room for tawwakul or sabr with that kind of mindset.
 How can I say I trust Allah if there is no possibility in my mind for things to go differently than I imagine?
 If life only goes the way you expect it to, who is really in charge?
 And how immature is that?